DeddyChandra/DeddyChandra/README.md

 ## 💼 Skills and Tools

-Here are some of the programming languages, tools, and technologies I work with:
+Here are some of the programming languages, tools, frameworks and technologies I work with:

 Languages:
 ![Java](https://img.shields.io/badge/Java-ED8B00?ogo=java&logoColor=white&style=flat)